 The Go Sober Solution

-Go Sober’s solution is to restore the brain’s ability to produce dopamine naturally without alcohol.
+Our solution is to restore the brain’s ability to produce dopamine naturally without alcohol.
 Our experience shows that certain medications can do this very quickly.
 Go Sober uses medications to restore the dopamine response and supplements that help maintain it.
-Additionally, we incorporate behavior changes to trigger the normal production of dopamine on a regular basis.
+Additionally, we incorporate behavioral changes to trigger the normal production of dopamine on a regular basis.
 This eliminates deficits causing the anxiety that produces thoughts about alcohol.
 It’s much easier to not drink when not thinking about alcohol.
-If you’re ready to quit drinking for good, we can help.
+If you’re ready to stop drinking for good, we can help.
 Contact us to schedule a free, no-obligation consultation to learn more about Go Sober’s alcohol treatment program, and reset your life today!